You are located in service: Public Key Certificates

 Revocation form

-By clicking the button Revoke certificate, your revocation request is sent to the registrations autorities and must be approved.
+By clicking the Revoke certificate button, your revocation request is sent to the certification authority.
+Your certificate will be revoked within minutes.

 How did this content help you?